706-419-3883

 Inflammation & COVID 19 Complications

 Unfortunately, smoldering inflammation fuels chronic diseases such as diabetes, hypertension, and obesity.
-Infections are potential triggers for inflammation inside blood vessels that contributes to abnormal clotting and organ tissue damage.2
+Infections are potential triggers for inflammation inside blood vessels that contribute to abnormal clotting and organ tissue damage.2

 How Are Your Guard Dogs Behaving?